 If a batch fails inspection, Zhang San and Li Si each lose 10 points, while Wang earns 20 for catching the error.
 In case of disputes, anyone can appeal to a supervisor or above, and if proven right, the management staff involved will lose their position."

-Manager Tuo paused, letting it sink in.
+Manager Tuo paused, letting the weight of the accountability sink in.

-He can exchange points for virtual coins if he wants, though I'd suggest keeping them.
+"Now, let's say Zhang San is sitting at LV2 with 100 total points.
+He gets two free cafeteria meals per month, two bun rations, and an eight-person dorm, but he must pay 5 points rent for the space.
+He can exchange points for virtual coins if he wants, though I would suggest keeping them.
 After all, a cafeteria buffet costs only 1 point per meal.
-It's a steal compared to outside."
+It's a steal compared to the prices outside."